callzhang/BrightData/README.md

 # BrightData Database System

-A comprehensive Python library for accessing and filtering data using the BrightData database API across multiple datasets.
+A comprehensive **open-source** Python library for accessing and filtering data using the BrightData database API across multiple datasets.
 This system provides intuitive, type-safe database queries with built-in support for Amazon Products, Amazon-Walmart Comparison, Shopee Products, and other datasets, plus a complete snapshot management system for handling long-running database operations.

+## 🔓 Open Source Repository

+This repository is open-source and focuses on providing general-purpose tools for BrightData data access.
+It includes:
+- Core BrightData API integration
+- Multi-dataset filtering capabilities
+- Snapshot management system
+- Streamlit UI for data visualization
+- CLI tools for data management
+- Comprehensive documentation and examples

+**Note**: Private and confidential content (such as specific business strategies) is maintained separately and excluded from this public repository.

 ## 🚀 Features